Kairum/Cloud-Security-Labs/Cloud-Security-Labs-Starter/Cloud-Security-Labs/Configuration and Security of Azure Storage Accounts/Azure_Storage_Account_Configuration_and_Security.md

 # Configuration and Security of Azure Storage Accounts

 ## Introduction
 This hands-on lab provides some experience with configuring and securing an Azure storage account.
 We log in to the Azure portal and create a storage account, and then get familiar with the configuration options for it, including replication options, access tiers, and secure transfers.
 We RDP into a Windows VM and use Microsoft Azure Storage Explorer to connect to the storage account.
 We use Blob storage and attempt to upload and retrieve data from the blob.
-Using the Azure portal, we use access policies and shared access signatures to both permit access to the storage account and deny access to blob data.

 ## Solution